malai tcp: Share a TCP Service Using malai

 bash

-Now anyone can connect to this exposed server from their machine using the jommand:
+Now anyone can connect to this exposed server from their machine using malai tcp-bridge:

 Connect to TCP Server